bwsw/cloudstack-ui/README.md

 7. Provide testing environment for other deployment schemes.
 Now we interested in testing the app with
    1. KVM with RBD
    2. Xen with NFS, Local, RBD
+   3. Test results with other browsers and operating systems
 7. Hire us for frontend or backend development of custom software development projects.
 Take a look at our [website](https://bitworks.software/) to know where we can be useful.
 Take a look at our [presentation](https://www.slideshare.net/secret/BpNGxtaPUfOIqj) to learn more about us.

 To do a contribution, just contact us with next e-mail: info@bw-sw.com